ivalentinee/random-image-generator/README.md

 Simple script to generate sample images.
 It draws colored circles with text "Test image #N".

-Images are hardcoded to 1920x1080 resolution.
+Images are hardcoded to 1920x1080 resolution (but you're free to hack the code).

 ## A note on history of this project
-I was young and naive so I wrote this app in common lisp.
+I was young and naive so I wrote this in common lisp.
 Sorry.

 ## Building app
 ```sh